 Finally, bake the cornbread on the middle rack at 350 °F for 30-45 minutes or until it is golden brown and a toothpick inserted into the cornbread comes out clean.

-Cooking temperature: Nervous about drying out the cornbread?
-You can bake this cornbread at 325 °F for 45 minutes to an hour instead of at 350 °F and the results is a very cake like, moist cornbread
+- Cooking temperature: Nervous about drying out the cornbread?
+You can bake this cornbread at 325 °F for 45 minutes to an hour instead of at 350 °F and the result is a very cake-like, moist cornbread

-- A: Yes.
-Although I use creamed corn in this recipe, it is completely dairy free since there is no cream in creamed corn.
+Yes.
+Although I use creamed corn in this recipe, this cornbread is completely dairy free since there is no cream in creamed corn.
 I know, shocker!

-- A: Yes.
-The batter fits nicely in a 9x13 rectangular pan or divided into two loaf pans.
-Do no try to fit it into one loaf tin or it will not cook all the way through.
+Yes.
+The batter fits nicely in a 9×13 rectangular pan or divided into two loaf pans.
+Do no try to fit it into one loaf tin or it will not cook all the way through

 Gluten Free Skillet Cornbread